davidchesnut/sp-general-docs/docs/how-to-add-a-geolocation-column-to-a-list-programmatically-in-sharepoint-2013.md

 ---
-title: How to: Add a Geolocation column to a list programmatically in SharePoint 2013 ms.prod: SHAREPOINT ms.assetid: f31a3594-c328-4731-b8eb-5da6b85103ad
+title: How to Add a Geolocation column to a list programmatically in SharePoint 2013 ms.prod: SHAREPOINT ms.assetid: f31a3594-c328-4731-b8eb-5da6b85103ad
 ---